SysKitTeam/docs-monitor/get-to-know-syskit-monitor/administration/servers-and-groups.md

 The **details panel** below the grid view displays additional information for the **selected computer**.

-* The **Identification** section displays various status monitoring elements, such as the monitoring status within SysKit, the current computer status, the last time the computer was seen online, the last time Event log data was retrieved, the Total System Uptime, and the IP Address.
+* The **Identification** section displays various status monitoring elements, such as the monitoring status within Syskit, the current computer status, the last time the computer was seen online, the last time Event log data was retrieved, the Total System Uptime, and the IP Address.
 * The **Details** section displays more detailed information on the computer’s specifications, such as the physical memory, the operating system and its version, installed service packs, whether the computer is enabled in Active Directory, and the Organizational Unit to which it belongs.
 * The **Settings** section displays various configuration options that have been applied, such as session thresholds information, which are used to display the warning and critical session counts on the Sessions Dashboard.
 It also displays the last time Performance Counters data was collected and information on all Monitoring Templates that have been applied.